mackaycartoons

 The difference, however, when it comes to political memes, is that they’re used for ideological or partisan purposes, as opposed to satire.
 The top rendering is a case in point, and indeed all of the other repurposed photo-cropping of editorial cartoons I’ve awarded Jackass awards to are partisan regurgitations.
 Meme creators are anonymous, the images they use are ripoffs, and only a fraction of time is spent whipping up memes as opposed to editorial cartoons.

-Editorial Cartoonists are mistakenly regarded by some as being partisans.
+Editorial Cartoonists are mistakenly regarded by some as being partisan.
 We’re supposed to skewer the people with power, to punch up, no matter what political party happens to be in charge of the levers of government.
 At the same time, we shouldn’t necessarily work as agent provocateurs for the opposition.
 I think editorial cartoonists are expected to satirize and draw out folly along all sides of the legislature.
 To shoot editorial cartoon barbs from a constant point of the political spectrum and align oneself to a particular party, is in effect being partisan, creating propaganda, as opposed to satire.
 One need only look through a editorial cartoonist’s body of work to differentiate a satirist from a propagandist.
 Take this so & so as a prime example.
 Those of the latter group might as well call themselves political meme creators.

 Political memes will never take over editorial cartoons, because propaganda will never replace satire.
 Can we just stop making the comparisons?